AdobeDocs/experience-manager-cloud-service.zh-Hant/help/journey-headless/developer/update-your-content.md

 ### Security {#security}

-If the Assets REST API is used within an environment without specific authentication requirements, AEM's CORS filter needs to be configured correctly.
+If the Assets REST API is used within an environment without specific authentication requirements, AEM's CORS filter must be configured correctly.

 >[!NOTE]
 >